How to hide document codes in PDFs using Affinity Publisher/Designer

 How to view the document code hidden in the PDF

-From Foxit, open the PDF and go to File > Properties.
+Foxit: Open the PDF and go to File > Properties.

 And there it is!
 The document code is saved, even if the client renames the file.